ck2136/reproducible_research/readme.md

 Once we have a simple README.md file saved in the folder now we can add it to our local and remote repository.

-Init, Pull, Add, Commit, Push
+Init, Add, Commit, Push
 -----------------------

 Now that we've started a project and have a file that is subject to version control, we should probably discuss a little bit about the (usual) steps one takes throughout a project.
-Once we have a folder with a file that we want to keep track of, we initialize (`git init`) the folder, we add (`git add filename`) the file to the local repository, we commit (`git commit -m "message"`) our changes, and then we push (`git push origin master`).
+Once we have a folder with a file that we want to keep track of, we initialize (`git init`) the folder so git system can track everything, we add (`git add filename`) the file to the staging area of the local repository, we commit (`git commit -m "message"`) our changes so the changes are now official, and then we push (`git push origin master`) to a remote repository if we want to share.
 The `git push origin master` code is basically indicating that we want to push/send the changes we made in our `master` branch to the remote repository named `origin` (origin is the default name of the remote repository). `master` is the branch that we're currently working on and making changes to.
 If we had branches that were stemming from the master branch, we could have `git push origin <branch name>`.
-If we don't want to push the changes, we can revert (e.g. `git revert commit-id` where `commit-id` would be something like `9ca304ed12b991f8251496b4ea452857b34353e7` based on looking at the `git log`)
+If we don't want to push the changes, we can revert (e.g. `git revert <commit-id>` where `<commit-id>` would be something like `9ca304ed12b991f8251496b4ea452857b34353e7` based on looking at the `git log`)

 There are many more commands that we could touch on but these are the basics of the workflow that is most useful for the workflow.

-Now that we have a readme file let's try adding the file to the local git repository and putting into a remote repository.
+Now that we have a readme file let's try adding the file (to staging area) and committing the change to the local git repository and putting into a remote repository.
 We should probably set up a github account first so that we actually have a remote repository.
 Go to [github.com](www.github.com) and create an account.

 Once you are signed in you will see a green "New repository" button.
 Hit it!

 ![](./static/fig3.png)

-Once done insert whatever repository name you would like it to be.
+Once done insert whatever repository name you would like it to be (it would be a good idea to have the same name as the one in the local repository).
 Add a description if you like and keep it public :) Also don't check the "Initialize this repository with a README" box because we just made one :)

 The github folks are kind enough to give us instruction and you could always use the instructions to setting up a connection from local repository to remote repository.
 Now that we need to link the local repository with the remote repository.
 Now we can add, commit, add remote repository, push changes made in repository to remote repository